ShuvoNewaz/MILP-VLSI-Floorplanning-CPP/README.md

 - The allowed aspect ratio of the soft modules.

+The input files must be named in the following format:

+`${num_blocks}_block.ilp`

+To correctly parse the files, they must also be written in a specific format.
+Please check out files contained in the [spec_files](spec_files) directory for examples.

 ### Task

 The task is to parse the `*.ilp` file and read the module parameters.
 The parameters are then used to formulate and solve an MILP problem.
 Assuming the final floorplan is square-shaped, the MILP problem solves to minimize the final width, $W$, of the chip.